davidsonbrsilva/hufzip/README.md

 ## Quick Guide

-This is a quick guild to how to run Hufzip on Repl<span>.</span>it.
+This is a quick guide to how to run Hufzip on Repl<span>.</span>it.

 ### Compressing a file